East Bay Getting to Zero

 • LEN+CAB: A case series of 34 patients with adherence challenges to oral ART and most with RPV resistance were given lenacapavir and cabotegravir (LEN+CAB).
 Viral suppression rates doubled from 47% at to 94% after starting LEN.

-PrEP updates
+PrEP and PEP updates

 Viral loads likely not needed in oral PrEP and may still be useful in CAB-LA PrEP; injectable PrEP uptake is slow but offering options increases PrEP coverage.